futel/dialplan-functions/README-deploy.md

 AWS should be set up as described in README-aws.

-Twilio Programmable Voice should be set up (after this componeont) as described in README-twilio.
+Twilio Programmable Voice should be set up (after this component) as described in README-twilio.

 # Requirements